gldimas/Dimas-et.-al-2022_Human-Trafficking-Literature-Review/README.md

 # Human-Trafficking-Literature-Review

-This site hosts the data used in Dimas, Konrad, Maass, & Trapp (2022) "Operations Research and Analytics to combat human trafficking: A systematic review of academic literature" [1].
+This site hosts the data used in Dimas, Konrad, Maass, & Trapp (2022) "Operations research and analytics to combat human trafficking: A systematic review of academic literature" [1].
 In addition there is a macro-enabled excel spreadsheet that allows for a closer examination of the original 142 studies included in [1].

 **Questions or concerns should be directed to:** or.analytics.ht.lit.review [at] gmail.com